AdobeDocs/experience-platform.en/help/use-case-playbooks/playbooks/get-started.md

 * Configure user permissions
 * Configure Journey Optimizer channel surfaces for e-mail, push, and SMS notifications (if you plan on using Journey Optimizer playbooks)

  To access a rich gallery of use case playbooks in the Experience Platform UI, select **[!UICONTROL Playbooks]** from the left navigation.
-Read the documentation on how to [navigate Use Case Playbooks](../playbooks/navigate.md)and get started with an [inspirational sandbox](../playbooks/navigate.md).
+Read the documentation on how to [navigate Use Case Playbooks](../playbooks/navigate.md) and get started with an [inspirational sandbox](../playbooks/navigate.md).

 ## Configure Use Case Playbooks - Video walkthrough {#video}